kapawlak/temp_lab_host/Courses/6/AL/home.md

 :::ContactTA
 :::

 The course Faculty are here to help with more complex issues, working behind the scenes to ensure the labs run smoothly.
-Please contact a Faculty member if you have specific issues reguarding DSP and other accomodations, errors in the lab manual, problems with equipment, or have witnessed/been a victim of any kind of harassment `
+Please contact a Faculty member if you have specific issues reguarding DSP and other accommodations, errors in the lab manual, problems with equipment, or have witnessed/been a victim of any kind of harassment `

 :::ContactFA